 Take a Desert Safari

-The absolute number one day trip is to visit the UAE desert.
+The absolute number one is a day trip to UAE desert.
 Many companies operate morning, half day or evening trips into the desert.
 Choosing the right one all depends on how much of an adrenaline rush you are looking for, and what budget you are working with.

 Platinum Heritage Desert Safaris are a great option for those who want to appreciate the desert wildlife and flora.
 Their open top vintage Land Rovers drive through the Dubai Desert Conservation Reserve.
 Platinum Heritage also offer hot air ballooning packages for those who don’t mind an early start.
 This is simply a breath-taking way to experience the UAE that ends in a luxury breakfast spread in their Bedouin village.